Ionic-bonds/Remittance_portal/README.md

 # TechG Remittance Application
 ### Object-Oriented-Programming-G2Project

-This Digital Remittance Portal (DRP.) has a network of Digital Funds Transfer Payout API that supports digital cross-border funds transfer,FinanceNow,EverywhereRemit and PaymentGo.
+This Digital Remittance Portal (DRP.) has a network of Digital Funds Transfer Payout API that supports digital cross-border funds transfer: FinanceNow, EverywhereRemit and PaymentGo.

 ---